 America – land of the free, home of the brave and protector of Constitutional rights.
 The great nation of opportunity, where dreams and guns are both within reach, boasts higher levels of gun ownership than other developed countries.
 Independent research has shown that for every 100 people in America, there are 88.9 firearms, or around 270 million guns.

-Here are three arguments for gun control and three more for gun ownership.
+Here are three arguments in support of gun control laws and three more in support of gun ownership.

 Arguments for Gun Control

 Gun control laws don’t diminish the Second Amendment.

 Gun control proponents aren’t interested in taking away citizens’ guns.
 They cheer the Second Amendment, which states: “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 They support the Supreme Court 2008 decision, which validates the interpretation of the amendment that protects an individual’s right to own a firearm unrelated to serving in a militia, and to use that arm for lawful purposes, such as self-defense within one’s home.